Isotropic Gaussian random fields on the sphere: Regularity, fast simulation and stochastic partial differential equations: Isotropic Gaussian random fields on the sphere

 This result implies that every $2$-weakly isotropic random field is an element of~$L^2(\gO;L^2(\IS^2))$.
-For the efficient computational simulation of $2$-weakly isotropic Gaussian random fields, which we will call in the following just isotropic Gaussian random fields, we will exploit special properties of the random coefficients $\IA := (a_{\ell m}, \ell \in \N_0, m=-\ell,\ldots,\ell)$.
-It turns out that the properties are similar to those of invariant GRFs on the torus with Fourier series expansions (see, e.g., \cite{LP11}).
-First of all we have by Remark~6.4, Proposition~6.6, and Equation~(6.6) in~\cite{MP11} the following lemma. \begin{lemma} Let $T$ be a strongly isotropic random field on~$\IS^2$ with \KL coefficients~$\IA$.
-The elements of the sequence~$\IA$ are, except for $a_{00}$, centered random variables, i.e., $\E(a_{\ell m}) = 0$ for all $\ell \in \N$ and $m=-\ell,\ldots,\ell$.
-Furthermore there exists a sequence $(A_\ell, \ell \in \N_0)$ of nonnegative real numbers such that
+For the efficient computational simulation of $2$-weakly isotropic Gaussian random fields, which we will call in the following just isotropic Gaussian random fields, we will exploit special properties of the random coefficients $\IA:= (a_{\ell m}, \ell\in\N_0, m=-\ell ,\ldots,\ell)$.
+It turns out that the properties are similar to those of invariant GRFs on the torus with Fourier series expansions; see, for example, \citet{LP11}.
+First of all we have by Remark~6.4, Proposition~6.6 and equation~(6.6) in~\citet{MP11} the following lemma.